Introduction to Multi-Armed Bandits: Lipschitz bandits

-\xhdr{(Very brief) background on metric spaces.} A metric space is a pair $(X, \mD)$, where $\mD$ is a \emph{metric}: a function $\mD: X\times X\to \R$ which represents ``distance" between the elements of $X$.
-Formally, a metric satisfies the following axioms:
+A metric space is a pair $(X, \mD)$, where $X$ is a set (called the \emph{ground set}) and $\mD$ is a \emph{metric} on $X$, \ie a function $\mD: X\times X\to \R$ which satisfies the following axioms:

-For $Y\subset X$, the pair $(Y,\mD)$ is also a metric space, where, by a slight abuse of notation, $\mD$ denotes the same metric restricted to the points in $Y$.
-A metric space is called finite (resp., infinite) if so is $X$.
+Intuitively, the metric represents ``distance" between the elements of $X$.
+For $Y\subset X$, the pair $(Y,\mD)$ is also a metric space, where, by a slight abuse of notation, $\mD$ denotes the same metric restricted $Y$.
+The \emph{diameter} of $Y$ is the maximal distance between any two points in $Y$, \ie $\sup_{x,y\in Y} \mD(x,y)$.
+A metric space $(X,\mD)$ is called finite (resp., infinite) if so is $X$.